Written by Andrea Frith

 The short answer is no, not necessarily.
 Working from home may not work for some, as not everyone has the luxury of a workspace office or internet/mobile signals do not provide the quality needed.
 Also, some people are just not suited to working from home and need the structure that an office environment gives.
 There is also the worry that cultures will be split if you give complete freedom of choice, it could create an in-group of out-grip dynamics within hybrid teams.
 Could this create a divide between those in the office and those working from home?

-It is obvious that this will become the norm and the benefits of not taking a flight of a 2-hour meeting are huge.
+It is obvious that this will become the norm and the benefits of not taking a flight for a 2-hour meeting are huge.
 It has taken the pandemic to really recognise this and forced organisations to change habits.
 Ultimately, people's wellbeing and work-life balance will improve and lead to greater retention of talent and an increase in productivity.

 For further information on how Pertemps Managed solution can assist in finding talent please contact me at email@example.com.